kubeshop/testkube-docs/docs/articles/integrations-triggers.md

 Environments.

 :::tip
-Check out the [Kubernetes Event Triggers](/articles/test-triggers) document to learn how Triggers work.
+Check out the [Kubernetes Event Triggers](/articles/test-triggers) document to learn how Event Triggers work in Testkube.
 :::

 Triggers are defined at the Environment level and are managed from the "Kubernetes Triggers" tab in the Integrations